All articles

 Colleges use senior-year grades to:

-- Flag potential “senioritis consequences”, such as a GPA drop or missed graduation requirements
+• Flag potential senioritis issues, such as a GPA drop or missed graduation requirements

 In a close admissions decision, your second-semester senior grades can be the tiebreaker.
-And for students admitted on a conditional basis, final grades often determine whether that offer becomes permanent.
+For students admitted on a conditional basis, final grades often determine whether the offer becomes permanent.

 Example: When senior-year grades impact your acceptance